PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The sole expected failure is the intentionally unimplemented result assignment.
 No production source, public API, dependency, pass order, TensorFlow boundary, or model artifact changed in this checkpoint.

+## Inherited shape-resolution test import repair

+The first all-direct-test collection exposed an inherited test-only stale
+import: `test_flatbuffer_direct_shape_resolution.py` still imported `_set_operator_outputs` from the central lowerer after that helper had moved to `core.model_ir_utils`. `main` contains the same stale import.

+The test now imports the canonical owner used throughout production pass modules.
+No lowerer compatibility alias is restored, and no production code or runtime behavior changes in this repair.